HexHive/ViDeZZo/README.md

 Storage, Network, USB, and Graphics virtual devices, and covering i386, x86_64, ARM, and AArch64 builds.

+A develop plan is as follows.
++ group mutators are not thread safe in vbox, and reproduction doesn't work either
++ consider all pitfalls and maybe reimplement the grammar interpreter
++ support the shared bitmap when the fork server is enabled

 The usage of ViDeZZo is as follows.

 ## Quick start